theupdateframework/taps/metadata-archival-tap.md

 entry in the Snapshot role recording the characteristics of the previous version of the Snapshot metadata has no effect on backwards compatibility.

+If a TUF client that implements this TAP (i.e., it can follow a chain of Snapshot metadata back to validate some Targets metadata file) but encounters a TUF repository that does not implement this TAP, the verification of some retired Targets metadata file will fail.
+The verifiability provided by this TAP of prior Targets metadata requires buy-in from the repository.
+However, the TUF client in this case should be able to perform all the other standard TUF verification workflows.

 # Augmented Reference Implementation

 None at the moment.